 When filters get clogged or dirty, they can hasten the deterioration of the electrical components that keep warm air circulating through your home’s vents.
 Additionally, they can clog your system.
 If your heater cannot suck in sufficient air, it will face issues, resulting in the risk of overheating and shutting down.

 When you replace the air filter in your furnace, you should double-check that the cover is firmly in place.
 The heater will not activate if the furnace door is left open.
 Disposable air filters are intended to be replaced frequently (every 1-3 months).
 If you have not changed the filter recently, you should do it immediately.
 If you’re unable to replace it yourself, give our technicians a call today at (302) 492-1333!
-Whether you need a simple maintenance appointment or heating repair services in Dover, we’re available to help.
+Whether you need a simple maintenance appointment or heating repair services in Delaware and Eastern Shore Maryland, we’re available to help.

 During the colder months, it is impossible to predict when a homes’ heating system will malfunction.
 You should always keep the number of a certified HVAC repair specialist and call them as soon as you notice problems with your heater.